rails-decal/sp18-proj1/README.md

 - Make the Pokemon model have a health column as well.
   - Go into your `db/seeds.rb` file and make all seed Pokemon start out with 100 health.
-  - After you've changed the seeds, run `rake db:reset`.
+  - After you've changed the seeds, run `rails db:reset` then `rails db:seed`.
 This command drops your database, creates a new one, runs all migrations, and seeds the database.
 Now you should have seeded Pokemon with health as well.
   - Show health for each Pokemon in the list on a Trainer's profile.
 - Based on Part 2, you should be able to mimic the capture method to implement a damage method.
   - Each damage should subtract 10 health from the Pokemon.
   - You should redirect back to the trainer's profile page at the end of the damage method.
-Hint: run `rake routes` to see what path you need.
+Hint: run `rails routes` to see what path you need.
   - There should be a button that says "Damage!" next to each Pokemon in the list of Pokemon on each trainer's page.
 You can follow the same syntax you used for the button in part 2 to implement this button, except changing two things.
 - If a Pokemon reaches <= 0 health after being damaged, destroy it.
 It should no longer exist in the database.
 It is dead.